Cervical cancer is cancer of the cervix, which is the opening of the uterus. The tumors appear at the entrance to the womb.

 Screening plays an important role in early detection of cervical cancer.
 The screening test is called a Pap smear (short for Papanicolaou, the last name of the physician who created the test).
 During this test, a doctor or other qualified healthcare professional will insert a device into the cervix that allows them to collect small samples of the tissue and cells that line the cervix.
 Those cells will be sent to a lab for testing.
 Women can also be screened for certain human papillomaviruses.
 Based on the results of these tests, your doctor may decide to run additional tests.

 Depending on the location of your cancer and how many tumors you have, your doctor may recommend a hysterectomy to prevent tumors from spreading to the tissue that surrounds them.
 The procedure may also involve removing the lymph nodes located near the uterus.
-Regardless of whether you have surgery, your doctor might still encourage you to receive radiotherapy.
+Regardless of whether you have surgery, your doctor might still recommend you receive radiotherapy and/or chemotherapy.